Kamyil/typed-pubsub/README.md

 It's made this way, because this returned unsubsribe function contains id of given event listener so it's the most proper way to remove this specific listener from the memory

-## Subscribe for one event publish only
+## I want to subscribe for one event publish only

 You can also set a subscribe listener for only one event publish if needed

 ```ts